-Aim (500 characters maximum) Reference Target group Description Is this target Data source Baseline year Baseline data Yearly mile: stones Commentary on milestones/targets (500 characters maximum) number collaborative?
-2020-21 2021-22 2022-23 2023-24 2024-25 To eliminate the employment gap between students from underrepresented groups at our institution and the national average by 2025 PTP_1 Low Participation Neighbourhood (LPN) Percentage difference in progression to employment/further study for POLAR4 quintiles 1 and 2 at our institution compared to the national average No The access and participation dataset 2016-17 3.9 1.8 1.2 0.8 0.5 This target uses the difference in the progression rate for POLAR4 Q1 and 2 students at Ravensbourne compared to the sector.
-To eliminate internal gaps in employment outcomes between White and BAME students by 2025 PTP_2 Ethnicity Percentage difference in progression to employment/further study between White and BAME students No The access and participation dataset 2016-17 13 8 6 4 2 This target uses the gap in progression between BAME and white students at Ravensbourne.
+Table 4c - Progression Aim (500 characters maximum) Reference number Target group Description (500 characters maximum) Is this target collaborative?
+Data source Baseline year Baseline data 2020-21 milestones 2021-22 milestones 2022-23 milestones 2023-24 milestones 2024-25 milestones Commentary on milestones/targets (500 characters maximum) To eliminate the employment gap between students from underrepresented groups at ou institution and the national average by 2025 r PTP_1 Low Participation Neighbourhood (LPN) Percentage difference in progression to employment/further study for POLAR4 quintiles 1 and 2 at our institution compared to the national average No The access and participation dataset 2016-17 3.9 1.8 1.2 0.8 0.5 This target uses the difference in the progression rate for POLAR4 Q1 and 2 students at Ravensbourne compared to the sector.
+To eliminate internal gaps in employment outcomes between White and BAME students by 2025 PTP_2 Ethnicity Percentage difference in progression to employment/further study between White and BAME students No The access and participation dataset 2016-17 13 8 6 4 2 (This target uses the gap in progression between BAME and white students at Ravensbourne.
 To eliminate the gap in employment outcomes for BAME students compared to the national average by 2025 PTP_3 Ethnicity Percentage difference in progression to employment/further study between BAME at our institution compared to the national average No The access and participation dataset 2016-17 9 5 3 2 1 This target uses the difference in the progression rate for BAME students at Ravensbourne compared to the sector.
 To eliminate internal gaps in employment outcomes for deprived groups by 2025 PTP_4 Socio-economic Percentage difference in progression to employment/further study between IMD quintiles 5 and 1 No The access and participation dataset 2016-17 18 9 7 5 2 This target uses the gap in progression between students from IMD quintiles 1 and 5 at Ravensbourne.
-PTP_5 PTP_6 PTP_7 PTP_8